mikey-mk/lobster-ai-/README.md

-# 🦞 Lobster AI Telegram Assistant
+# 👾 CORAPTED MIKEY AI Telegram Assistant

 A private-first AI Telegram bot designed for cybersecurity, ethical hacking, and CTF assistance.
 Powered by the **Dolphin3** model and featuring a **Tony Stark/Jarvis** inspired personality.